badal-io/airflow2-local-ci-cd/ci-cd/README.md

 3. Add variables to Airflow to the `variables/composer-vars` file

-4. Add malually secrets as variables viathe Compose UI.
+4. Malually add secrets as variables viathe Compose UI.

 5. Set variables that contain secrets and API keys to GCP Composer via User Interface or use GCP Secret manager